ChiyuCC/sequence-breaking-ff6/README.md

 ![FF6](./screenshots/raiding-imperial-base-1.png)

--   Switch back to Kushu and save in slot #2 on the world map
+-   Switch back to Mog/Kushu and save in slot #2 on the world map
 -   Switch back to Locke and walk back to the Imperial Base
 -   Move Locke into the Imperial Base building, next to the stairs
--   Save in slot #1 with Kushu at the world map
+-   Save in slot #1 with Mog/Kushu at the world map
 -   Select slot #2 and reset the game
 -   Open slot #1, reenter the Imperial Base, switch to Locke
 -   Locke should be in the locked room now, with a lot of treasures to loot
--   After raiding, switch back to Kushu and save in slot #2 on the world map
+-   After raiding, switch back to Mog/Kushu and save in slot #2 on the world map
 -   Select slot #1 this time and reset the game
 -   Load slot #2, reenter the Imperial Base, switch to Locke
 -   Locke should be back outside of the locked room now